 - 2 – 3 dark blotches at base of dorsal fin.

-- Scamp Grouper have a brown or reddish body, sometimes it is light gray in color
+- Brown or reddish body, sometimes it is light gray in color

 - Lateral (sides) are covered with dark spots, sometimes in small groups.